MatiasGrob/Mid-Project/README.md

 Explore the relationship between the three largest stock markets in the US and selected international markets such as the Shanghai Stock Exchange, Euronext 100 Index, and Nikkei 225 Index with different key assets, including currencies, rates, commodities, and more.
 The project aims to analyze asset prices, daily volatility, and daily returns, while also conducting hypothesis tests to compare the performance of these different assets.

-## Files

-- [Mid-Project (Final 1).ipynb](./Mid-Project%20(Final%201).ipynb): This is the main file for the analysis.

-- [Mid-Project (Price Data).ipynb](./Mid-Project%20(Price%20Data).ipynb): This file includes the analysis of asset price data.

-- [Mid-Project (Daily Volatility Data).ipynb](./Mid-Project%20(Daily%20Volatility%20Data).ipynb): This file includes the analysis of daily volatility data.

-- [Mid-Project (Daily Return Data with Hypothesis Test).ipynb](./Mid-Project%20(Daily%20Return%20Data%20with%20Hypothesis%20Test).ipynb): This file includes the hypothesis test analysis on daily return data.

-## Tableau Presentation

-Click [here](https://public.tableau.com/app/profile/mat.as.grob/viz/MidProjectFinal_16729364906160/Story1?publish=yes) - This file contains the final presentation for the project, summarizing the insights and findings.

 ### Building our Dataframe

 The project involved extracting the asset prices and related data from Yahoo Finance using the provided ticker symbols.